zaius/docs/lib/docs/cli/commands.md

 This will save a token in your `$HOME/.wercker` folder, so you don't have to login the next time.

+Note that if you've signed up with GitHub you will need a password for the CLI which you can create on your profile page on wercker.

 ### Update